octue/twined/docs/source/schema_introducing_json.rst

 .. _human_readbility:

 Human readability
 =================

 Back in our :ref:`requirements` section, we noted it was important for humans to read and understand schema.

 The actual documents themselves are pretty easy to read by technical users.
-For non technical users, readability can be enhanced even further by the ability to turn ``JSONSchema`` into web forms automatically.
+But, for non technical users, readability can be enhanced even further by the ability to turn ``JSONSchema`` into web forms automatically.
 For our example above, we can autogenerate a web form straight from the schema: